 I’ve already described the website above.
-Today, it's difficult to succeed without a website, whether you're just starting a gardening business or already have one operating for some time.
+Today, it isn't easy to succeed without a website, whether you're just starting a gardening business or already have one operating for some time.

 A quality website is one way to build your business's brand and connect with customers you didn't know existed.

 Consider a website as a means of introducing yourself to potential customers.
-You have the chance to explain to them what your company does and how it can benefit them.
+You can explain what your company does and how it can benefit them.

-In light of this, it's critical to have a website that presents well to convince visitors that you take your work seriously.
+In light of this, having a website that presents well is critical to convince visitors that you take your work seriously.

 7. Calculating The Financial Requirements For Opening A Gardening Business